amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 Also, to calculate the cross-entropy loss, we first need to convert the logits to probabilities.
 The logits are the outputs from the last linear layer of our deep learning model.
 To convert them to probabilities, we generally have a softmax layer in the end.
 Jeremy explains how to implement **Cross-Entropy** loss in Microsoft Excel [here](https://youtu.be/AcA8HAYh7IE?t=1844) including **Softmax** implementation.

 This is the where you PAUSE, look at the video and understand how Jeremy implements **Softmax** and **Cross-Entropy** loss in Microsoft Excel.
-If you already know how it, great, let's move on.
+If you already know how, great, let's move on.

 We repeat the same process of applying **Softmax** operation to the logits to then get our probabilities like so: